dkent600/thrivable-economy/README.md

-# thrivable-economy
+# Thrivable Economy
-Refi economic system that emerges regenerative impacts
+A Refi economic system that emerges regenerative impacts